-Note that local variations and exceptions may apply, for example ATEX, EAC, or INMETRO.
+Note that local variations and exceptions to the Zone system may apply, for example ATEX, EAC, or INMETRO.

-6.1 Class/Division system (used in the US)
+5.1 Class/Division system (used in the US)

 The authority in charge of the applicable regulation in the US is the Occupational Safety and Health Association (OSHA).
 OSHA points to the National Electric Code (NEC) of the NFPA 70 (published by National Fire Protection Association), or more specifically the NEC articles 500-506 which regulate the classification.
-OSHA also supplies a list of test standards in accordance with NEC, for electrical products installed in hazardous areas, as well as a list of notified certification bodies (NCB).
+OSHA also supplies a list of test standards in accordance with NEC, for electrical products installed in hazardous areas, as well as a list of nationally recognized testing laboratories (NRTL).